 Cooking Appliances, Bathroom Appliances, and Electronics

 If your generator is powering an air conditioning unit, and that generator barely has enough power for the unit, you may have to turn off the air conditioning before running any of the below…

 Most microwave/convection oven combos installed into RVs these days are the 1,000 watt variety for the microwave, and about 1,500 watts for the oven.

-Instant Pots will consume 1,200 watts for 8 quart, 1000 watts for the 6 quart, and 700 watts for the 3 quart sizes.
+- Instant Pots will consume 1,200 watts for 8 quart, 1000 watts for the 6 quart, and 700 watts for the 3 quart sizes.

-Mixers, blenders, and food processors use about 300 to 400 watts of power.
+- Mixers, blenders, and food processors use about 300 to 400 watts of power.

 - Curling irons and hair dryers will consume generally 1,800 watts of power each in the smaller to medium sized appliances, while larger sizes will drain about 2,500 watts a piece.

-C-PAP machines will use between 30 to 60 watts.
+- C-PAP machines will require between 30-60 watts.

 Determine where you will store the generator while driving.
 Generators that can produce 3,000 watts or more can get heavy.
 If you’re young enough or strong enough, that may not be a problem.
 However, generators that produce 5,000 watts and up are so heavy that they require wheels and handles, and become so bulky that they may not even fit through your RV door.
 A typical 5,000 watt generator will weigh close to 200 pounds with a full gas tank.
 Many boondockers with a generator of this size will store the generator in the bed of their pickup truck, and will get another guy to help them lift it.
 They will strap it down in place, and then get a truck topper or tonneau cover to protect it from the rain.